 The University has a responsibility to ensure that all activities, materials, and delivery systems used in CPE programs are current, technically accurate, and effectively designed.
+The University also has a responsibility to revise all courses as soon as possible following changes to relative codes, laws, rulings, decisions, interpretations, etc., that impact course content.
 Furthermore, the University has a responsibility to be qualified in the subject matter of all CPE programs offered.
-The University will conduct an annual review, by qualified individuals, of all CPE program activities, materials, and delivery systems.
+The University will conduct an annual review, by qualified individuals (subject matter expert), of all CPE program activities, materials, and delivery systems.

 Complaint Resolution Policy